Multi-UAV Coverage Planning with Limited Endurance in Disaster Environment: Conclusion Future Work

 \subsection{Weight Interference}

-Similar to Weight Trap, Weight Interference is because the vertices covered by other UAVs and current UAV.
-These vertices surround the current vertex of the current UAV during multi-UAV collaborative coverage.
-In turn, when this situation is encountered, the coverage stops or loops between the vertices that have been covered, as shown in \Cref{fig:Problems Overview} Weight Interference (a).
+Similar to Weight Trap, Weight Interference occurs when several UAVs collaborate to cover adjacent vertices.
+These vertices surround the current vertex of a UAV during multi-UAV coverage.
+In turn, during this case, the coverage stops or loops between the vertices that have been covered in (\Cref{fig:Problems Overview} (b) above).

-This kind of problem can also be solved by SVeC.
-It is different from A, when multiple drones are used, all drones share the same CLOSE during planning.
-So Weight Inference can be considered as a multi-UAV version of Weight Trap.
-The solution is shown in \Cref{fig:Problems Overview} Weight Interference (b).
+SVeC can solve this problem as a collaborate strategy.
+Nevertheless, it is different when multiple UAVs are used, as all UAVs share the same CLOSE set during planning.
+The corresponding solution is illustrated in \Cref{fig:Problems Overview} (b) below.